cisco-ie/webex-api-client/readme.md

 > **Note:**
 >
 > Not all WebEx services are completely supported by the client, refer to [Meeting Service](#meeting-service) for the available services.
-If there is something you would like to be added, submit a issue and we can consider it as a feature request, otherwise we are open to taking additional Pull Requests.
+If there is something you would like to be added, submit a issue and we can consider it as a feature request developed by our team, otherwise we are open to taking additional Pull Requests for additional features :).

 ## Install